King Henry I Family Tree & Biography 1068-1135

 In 1088 Henry travelled to England to try to persuade his brother William to give him land in England.
 William refused and Henry returned to the continent.
 While he had been away, his uncle, Odo of Bayeux, had convinced Robert that he was a threat.
 When he landed, Henry was seized and imprisoned for the next six months.

-By 1091, William and Robert had made peace by agreeing to be each other’s heirs excluding Henry from the succession.
+By 1091, William II and Robert had made peace by agreeing to be each other’s heirs excluding Henry from the succession.
 Henry gathered his forces at Mont St Michel to make an attack on his brothers but instead they placed Mont St Michel under siege.
 He could not withstand the siege and fled to France.

 Henry and William had made peace by 1095.
 Robert had left Normandy to join the First Crusade and had leased his lands to William.
 Henry joined William on campaign in Normandy for the next two years.

 On 2nd August 1100, King William II was hunting in the New Forest when he was killed by an arrow fired by Walter Tirel.
 Some historians believe that he may have been assassinated by Tirel acting on the orders of Henry, but most reject this idea.
-When henry heard the news he went to Winchester and seized control of the treasury.
+When Henry heard the news he went to Winchester and seized control of the treasury.
 Although some barons believed that Robert should be King of England, Henry managed to get sufficient backing and was crowned three days later on 5th August 1100.

 King Henry I

 In 1101 Henry and Robert had reached agreement.
 However, by 1104 the two were in disagreement again and Henry invaded Normandy.
-Fighting continued until Robert was captured and imprisoned after being defeated at the Battle of Tinchebray on 28th September 1106.
+Fighting continued until Robert was captured and imprisoned after being defeated at the Battle of Tinchebrai on 28th September 1106.
 However, Henry was still challenged in Normandy as the Norman nobles recognised Robert’s son, William Clito as Duke of Normandy.

 The conflict had dragged on over the following decade.
-King Henry I badly needed an ally in Northern France and agreed the marriage of his son and heir, William Aetheling, to Matilda, daughter of Fulk of Anjou.
+King Henry I badly needed an ally in Northern France and agreed the marriage of his son and heir, William Adelin, to Matilda, daughter of Fulk of Anjou.

 White Ship Disaster